AmirShkolnik/Cups-of-Joy/README.md

 - Once created, click on the new database name, where you can view the database URL and Password.

 ## Cloudinary

+To enhance performance and scalability, the project utilizes a third-party service for hosting and serving static media files like images.
+This approach alleviates the burden on the primary hosting platform, ensuring efficient delivery of content to users.

 - **Media Storage:** Cloudinary is used for hosting media files like images.
 It removes the load of serving static files from Heroku, ensuring better performance and scalability.
 [Cloudinary](https://cloudinary.com/)
   - **Integration:**
     1. Set up a Cloudinary account.
     2. Configure the Cloudinary settings in the Django settings file with the API keys provided by Cloudinary.
     3. Use Django’s storage backend for Cloudinary to handle media uploads.

+By adopting this approach, the project benefits from a dedicated and optimized infrastructure for managing and delivering static media content.
+This not only improves the overall user experience but also facilitates future growth and expansion by providing a scalable solution for handling an increasing volume of media assets.

 # Cloning and Forking